Many small business owners that I speak to don’t have time to do any marketing for their business.

-If someone goes to your Facebook personal page and they can’t see a link to your website, they won’t go and look for your website.
+Likewise If someone goes to your Facebook personal page and they can’t see a link to your website, they be aware that you have a website.

-this small business marketing stuff is not magic
+small business marketing is not magic, it's strategy and consistency

 So how can you market your small business if you don't have time?

-So for example, if you were a fitness instructor, you could ask your students to use before and after photo’s to show people how effective you are with what you do.
+So for example, if you were a fitness instructor, you could ask your students to use before and after photo’s to show people how effective your strategy is.

 41% of local businesses depend on social media to drive revenue (fundera)